prisma/specs/prisma-framework/Readme.md

 #### Postgres

-Postgres supports rich introspection capabilities.
-Each postgres database comes with an internal schema called `information_schema`.
-This is where you'll find information on the structure of the data.
-Introspecting Postgres requires
+Postgres supports a rich set of introspection capabilities.
+Each postgres database comes with an internal schema called the `information_schema`.
+This is where you'll find metadata on the structure of our data.

 <details>
 <summary>Introspection Example</summary>